CRISTAL-3DSAM/BiGraphDiff/README.md

 You can ask the authors of DuetDance for the raw data and then use format_files.py followed by normalize.m to obtain the same data as the one we used.
 Then put this data into BiGraphDiff_DuetDance\BiGraphDiff\data\Skeletons

-The weight can be found here:
+The weight can be found here: [Google Drive](https://drive.google.com/drive/folders/1ekHkzKg69yykWjAQ9RqAglm7ePWt1qjw?usp=sharing)